ohmae/mmupnp/README.md

 There are no plans to make major changes to the specification, but it will be rewritten with Kotlin.
 And undergoing destructive change.

-It will be distributed in this maven repository.
-(Not yet released)
+Distributed in the following maven repository.

 ```gradle
 repositories {